ilmanzo/ilmanzo.github.com/_posts/2014-06-11-compress-and-encrypt-your-remote-backups.md

 to decrypt and decompress:
 {% highlight bash %}
-openssl aes-256-cbc -d -salt -k mypassword -in directory.tar.xz.aes | tar -xJ -f -
+openssl aes-256-cbc -d -salt -k mypassword -in backup.tar.xz.aes | tar -xJ -f -
 {% endhighlight %}

 Another trick with the tar command is useful for remote backups: